Jane Robinson

 Brief Life History of Jane

 When Jane Robinson was born in 1802, in North Carolina, United States, her father, Samuel Roberson, was 26 and her mother, Mrs Samuel Roberson, was 25.
-She married Solomon Parks F Jarrell on 15 November 1827, in Floyd, Kentucky, United States.
+She married Parks F Jarrell on 15 November 1827, in Floyd, Kentucky, United States.
 They were the parents of at least 4 sons and 4 daughters.
 She lived in Morgan, Kentucky, United States for about 10 years and Magisterial District 1 Sandy Hook, Elliott, Kentucky, United States in 1880.
-She died in 1860, in Sandy Hook, Elliott, Kentucky, United States, at the age of 58, and was buried in Crisp Family Cemetery, Sandy Hook, Elliott, Kentucky, United States.
+She died after 1880, in Elliott, Kentucky, United States, and was buried in Crisp Family Cemetery, Sandy Hook, Elliott, Kentucky, United States.

 Photos and Memories (0)